Port of Novorossiysk: Sheskharis terminal

-The united complex of Sheskharis and Grushevaya Balka oil terminals became the largest in Europe and the most efficient in USSR.
-In 1966 and 1976 BW treatment systems were put into operation, in 1978 the complex received a new pipeline for direct oil transportation from field tanks to vessels.
+The united complex of the Sheskharis oil terminal and the Grushovaya Balka oil depot became the largest in Europe and the most efficient in USSR.
+In 1966 and 1976 BW treatment systems were put into operation, in 1978 the complex received a new pipeline for direct oil transportation from the oil depot to vessels.
 In the same year a deep-water berth was constructed, later an automatic filling system was introduced.
-By 1966 Sheskharis annual cargo turnover reached 50 million tons and the range of destinations expanded to 23 countries.
-In 2002—2003 total volume of Grushevaya tank fields reached 1.2 million m³.
-In 2012 Sheckharis and Grushevaya merged into united enterprise ‘Sheskharis oil terminal’.
+By 1966, Sheskharis' annual cargo turnover reached 50 million tons and the range of destinations expanded to 23 countries.
+In 2002—2003, the total volume of Grushovaya Balka oil depot reached 1.2 million m^{3}.
+In 2012, Sheckharis and Grushovaya merged into the united enterprise ‘Sheskharis oil terminal’.

-By 2012 Sheskharis oil terminal accounted for more than 30% of Russian oil export.
+By 2012, the Sheskharis oil terminal accounted for more than 30% of Russian oil export.
 The terminal has 3 docks of 200 meters total length.
 Berth No.1 is the deepest, it can handle vessels with deadweight up to 250,000 tons and 19-meters draft, it transfers only oil cargo with 10,000 tons per hour capacity.
 Berth No.2 is 14.5 meters deep, it can take vessels up to 90,000 deadweight and 13.9 m draft, its capacity range from 90 up to 6,000 tons per hour.
-Berth No.3 accepts ships up to 33,000 DWT, draft alongside is 10.9 m, it processes mainly naphtha residue and diesel (800—900) tons per hour.
+Berth No.3 accepts ships up to 33,000 DWT, draft alongside is 10.9 m, it processes mainly naphtha residue and diesel (800–900) tons per hour.
 Berth No.4 serves bunkering vessels up to 3.6 DWT.
 Berths No.5 and No.8 transfer oil derivatives and accept tankers up to 12,000 tons DWT.
 Berths No.6 and No.7 are able to take tankers up to 65,000 tons DWT, draft alongside is 13 m.
 Sheskharis oil terminal can simultaneously process 7 tankers.

-In November 2025, in the Ukraine-Russian War, Ukraine damaged the terminal, causing Russia to suspend oil exports from Novorossysik.
+In November 2025, in the Ukraine-Russian War, Ukraine damaged the terminal, causing Russia to suspend oil exports from Novorossyisk.